project-gemmi/gemmi/docs/cell.rst

   >>> ncs_op.inverse().apply(_)
   <gemmi.Vec3(20, 30, 40)>

-To avoid mixing of orthogonal and fractional coordinates Gemmi also has `FTransform`, which is like `Transform`, but can be applied only to `Fractional` coordinates.
+To avoid mixing orthogonal and fractional coordinates Gemmi also has `FTransform`, which is like `Transform`, but can be applied only to `Fractional` coordinates.